-MED 110 PHARMACOLOGY / DOSAGE AND CALCULATIONS
+MED 110 PHARMACOLOGY / DOSAGE AND CALCULATIONS (4 credits/50 hrs)

 An examination of various types of drugs, their uses, contraindications, adverse reactions, dosage, routes, and patient education.
 Basic principles in administering medications, universal precautions, no parenteral and parenteral medications, and equipment and supplies will be presented.
 Dosage calculations and techniques of medication administration are practiced in the laboratory component.
 A grade of C (70%) is the minimum passing grade in this course.
 Prerequisite: BIO 145, MOA 111, MTH 115